gianlucabianco/mikee-academy/gas/reaction drills.md

 ## Level 3 - Reaction the hard way - DRAGUNOV

 1. Throws from the previous drill
-2. Snake edge (db+3)
+2. Snake edge (db+3) - 1 mins
-3. Snake edge and feint & low and catch (db3 + 1+2) => fuzzy duck, block, and stand up
+3. Snake edge and feint & low and catch (db3 + 1+2) - 1 mins => fuzzy duck, block, and stand up
-4. b+4, 3 (this could have a variant where Dragunov does a mid)
+4. b+4, 3 (this could have a variant where Dragunov does a mid) - 1 mins
-5. Everything above random, do this only after you are comfortable with everything above
+5. Everything above random, do this only after you are comfortable with everything above - 5 mins

 ```
 This is CHALLENGING: be patient and give yourself the time